-A topic, or rather question, which has undergone much scrutiny recently is the following: what’s the difference between a full-time job vs freelancing?
+A topic, or rather question, which has undergone much scrutiny recently: what’s the difference between a full-time job and freelancing?
 Is one better than the other?
 There are varying opinions on this matter, and below, we aim to provide some clarity and insight on each so that you may make a more informed decision if you are considering either option.

-A full-time job is when a person is recruited by an organization and works a minimum number of hours as defined by their employer, it is the quintessential nine-to-five job description.
+A full-time job is when a person is recruited by an organization and works a minimum number of hours per day as defined by their employer, in other words, it is the quintessential nine-to-five job.

 Many prefer the nature of freelance work, as they are their own boss; they are free to make their own choices and decisions.
 However, it is important to assess the pros and cons of both options before deciding which is the better fit for you.

-2- Take Vacation Days Whenever You Like: If you need some time off, no need to ask anyone for permission!
-You’re not bound by a specific number of vacation days, as in the case of a full-time employee.
+If you need some time off there’s no need to ask anyone for permission!
+You’re not bound by a specific number of vacation days as in the case of a full-time employee.
 As a freelancer, you can take as many days as you want, whenever you want.

-4-Money: Unlike full-time jobs, you don’t have a fixed monthly salary, you get paid per project, and as such, you could always work on more than one project per month, so your money might even be double any full-time fixed salary, depending on your agreement with your client.
+Unlike full-time jobs, you don’t have a fixed monthly salary, you get paid per project, and as such, you could always work on more than one project at a time, so your income might even be double that of any full-time fixed salary, depending on your agreement with your client.

-2- No Benefits: Full-time jobs tend to offer employees various benefits, such as medical insurance and paid vacation days.
-On the other hand, the freelancing does offer such benefits.
+Full-time jobs tend to offer employees various benefits, such as medical insurance and paid vacation days.
+On the other hand, the freelancing does not offer such benefits.

 Many prefer the nature of freelance work, as they are their own boss; they are free to make their own choices and decisions.

-3- Career Growth: As part of an organizational hierarchy, full-time jobs offer career growth in terms of job position and salary depending on how long hard you work and how many years you spend at the company.
-For instance, with dedication and hard work, a marketing manager could get promoted to marketing director at a company, an option that is not available to freelancers.
+As part of an organizational hierarchy, full-time jobs offer career growth in terms of job position and salary depending on how long and hard you work and how many years you spend at the company.
+For instance, with dedication and hard work, a marketing manager could possibly get promoted to marketing director at a company, an option that is not available to freelancers.